hybrid-kg/clep/README.md

 ## Issues
 If you have difficulties using CLEP, please open an issue at our [GitHub](https://github.com/clepp/clep) repository.

+## Acknowledgements
+### Graphics
+The CLEP logo and framework graphic was designed by Carina Steinborn.

 ## Disclaimer
 CLEP is a scientific software that has been developed in an academic capacity, and thus comes with no warranty or guarantee of maintenance, support, or back-up of data.